RX MEDS SHIP FREE, IF PRESCRIBED. Start Hair Visit

 Before/after images shared by customers who have purchased varying products, including prescription based products.
 Prescription products require an online consultation with a healthcare provider who will determine if a prescription is appropriate.
 These customers’ results have not been independently verified.
 Individual results will vary.
 Customers were given free product.

 One of the most effective medications for hair loss on the market today is minoxidil, better known by its brand name Rogaine.
-Minoxidil is an oral medication that protects and encourages hair growth by increasing blood flow to your hair follicles, which can be reduced by certain types of hair loss.
+Minoxidil is a topical medication that protects and encourages hair growth by increasing blood flow to your hair follicles, which can reduce certain types of hair loss.

 This lessens the effects of DHT on your hair, which means that you’ll experience less hair loss in general if DHT is the cause of your hair loss.

 There are other ways to reduce the appearance of baldness.
-Everything from hair transplants to laser treatments has been explored by the scientific community, and some of these treatments offer modest proof that they’re beneficial — though maybe not worth the costs associated with them.
+The scientific community has explored everything from hair transplants to laser treatments, and some of these treatments offer modest proof that they’re beneficial — though maybe not worth the costs associated with them.

 That last part is up to you.
 Just how much money do you want to spend restoring your hairline?
 Just how dependent on your hairline is your self-confidence?
 Truth be told, many men look great bald.
 Acceptance isn’t the most profound “treatment” for hair loss, but it can work gracefully for many men.